Chelsea NYC: FIT, Flowers, Floating Gardens, Figures, and the Cool Cambria Hotel

 Cambria Chelsea Guestroom, NYC

-The bathroom, though small, is modern and well lit, with dark ceramic-slate grey floor and large glass-tiled shower.
-Room rates start at $209, and can go up to the mid-$400’s in high season.
+The bathroom, though small, is modern and well-lit, with a dark ceramic-slate grey floor and a large glass-tiled shower.

 Weekend Getaways In New York City